KR-Labs/krl-data-connectors/docs/installation.rst

    pip install krl-data-connectors

-This installs the core package with all 14 production connectors.
+This installs the core package with all 52 production-ready connector implementations across 14 domains.

 Verify Installation
 -------------------